amireh/kong_schema/README.md

 kong_schema up config/kong.yml
 ```

-kong_schema will read the directives found under the `kong` dictionary and
+kong_schema will read the directives ("schema") found in the `kong` dictionary
-prompt you with a list of changes it will apply to Kong through the REST API.
+and prompt you with a list of changes it will apply to Kong through the REST
+API.

 ```shell
 +-----------------+------------------------------------------------+